Logo

 • You need good planning to design the software.
 Otherwise, it may increase complications.

-10. The spiral model combines iterative and waterfall methods in software engineering to develop large and high-risk projects.
-In this model, you iteratively enhance the features until the end of the project, and it works in a linear and sequential approach.
+The spiral model combines iterative and waterfall methods in software engineering to develop large and high-risk projects.
+This model follows an iterative process, enabling you to update features at any stage of the development process.

 Look at the below image to see how the spiral software development process works.